xi-ve/openvr-space-calibrator-linux/README.md

 The AUR package will automatically:
 - Install binaries to `/usr/bin`
 - Install the driver and overlay to SteamVR
-- Register the overlay with SteamVR on installation
+- Register the overlay with SteamVR on installation (if SteamVR is running)
 - Handle updates and uninstallation

+**Note:** If SteamVR is not running during installation, you may need to:
+1. Launch `space-calibrator` once manually, OR
+2. Manually enable the "Space Calibrator" overlay in SteamVR Settings > Startup/Shutdown > Choose Startup Overlay Apps

+After the first launch or manual enabling, the overlay will auto-launch with SteamVR on future starts.

 ### Building from Source